UnkindPartition/tasty/README.md

 `adjustOption`.
 For example, make the overall testing depth configurable during the run time, but increase or decrease it slightly for individual tests.

+This method currently doesn't work for ingredient options, such as `--quiet` or `--num-threads`.

 ### Patterns